History of logic: Traditional logic

+The textbook tradition

-The textbook traditionTraditional logic generally means the textbook tradition that begins with Antoine Arnauld's and Pierre Nicole's Logic, or the Art of Thinking, better known as the Port-Royal Logic.
+Traditional logic generally means the textbook tradition that begins with Antoine Arnauld's and Pierre Nicole's Logic, or the Art of Thinking, better known as the Port-Royal Logic.
 Published in 1662, it was the most influential work on logic after Aristotle until the nineteenth century.
 The book presents a loosely Cartesian doctrine (that the proposition is a combining of ideas rather than terms, for example) within a framework that is broadly derived from Aristotelian and medieval term logic.
 Between 1664 and 1700, there were eight editions, and the book had considerable influence after that.
 The Port-Royal introduces the concepts of extension and intension.
 The account of propositions that Locke gives in the Essay is essentially that of the Port-Royal: "Verbal propositions, which are words, [are] the signs of our ideas, put together or separated in affirmative or negative sentences.
 So that proposition consists in the putting together or separating these signs, according as the things which they stand for agree or disagree."

 Dudley Fenner helped popularize Ramist logic, a reaction against Aristotle.
 Another influential work was the Novum Organum by Francis Bacon, published in 1620.
 The title translates as "new instrument".
 This is a reference to Aristotle's work known as the Organon.
 In this work, Bacon rejects the syllogistic method of Aristotle in favor of an alternative procedure "which by slow and faithful toil gathers information from things and brings it into understanding".
 This method is known as inductive reasoning, a method which starts from empirical observation and proceeds to lower axioms or propositions; from these lower axioms, more general ones can be induced.
-For example, in finding the cause of a phenomenal nature such as heat, 3 lists should be constructed:
+For example, in finding the cause of a phenomenal nature such as heat, three lists should be constructed: